vercel/next.js/readme.md

 - Custom error handling using `componentDidCatch`
 - Inject additional data into pages (for example by processing GraphQL queries)

-To override, create the `./pages/_app.js` file and override the App class as shown below:
+To override, create a component extending `App` and export it from a `./pages/_app.js` file or provide an `appComponentPath` config setting.

 ```js
 import App, {Container} from 'next/app'